Jagmohan-Prajapati/Analysing-Unicorn-Companies/README.md

   3) admin_users(to store admin login credentials)
   4) signupforms(stores user login details)
   5) contact(its a features provided to users to contact to the team ) and your project is ready

+Can contact on linkedin: https://www.linkedin.com/in/jagmohan-prajapati-aaa117200/